Skip to main content

 Make sure you and your guarantor are happy with the agreement.

-When your guarantor can be asked to pay
+When can your guarantor be asked to pay?

 A landlord could ask your guarantor to pay if you: